-If the error appears even after you perform Windows 10 reset, it’s possible that this error is caused by your hardware, so be sure to check if your hardware is working properly.
+If the error appears even after you perform Windows 10 reset, your hardware may cause this error, so be sure to check if your hardware is working correctly.

-VIDEO_DXGKRNL_FATAL_ERROR Blue Screen of Death error can cause certain problems on your PC, but we hope that you managed to fix this error by using one of our solutions.
+VIDEO_DXGKRNL_FATAL_ERROR Blue Screen of Death error can cause particular problems on your PC, but we hope you managed to fix this error using one of our solutions.